uptimejp/pgaudit/README.md

 With log_statement, one may select none, ddl, mod, or all.
 With pgaudit, individual groups of commands may be selected for logging.
 Want to log only GRANT/REVOKE operations?
 You can.

-On the other hand, pgaudit does not currently log the names or values of columns read or written by a query, nor does it have access to the query text.
-(But see "Future improvements" below.)

 Installation
 ------------